 Anna Maria Island Beaches

 AMI has three distinct beach personalities.
-Bean Point at the northern tip is wild and secluded โ no umbrellas, no vendors, just natural beach.
-Manatee Beach is the most accessible with parking, restrooms, and a cafรฉ.
+Bean Point at the northern tip is wild and secluded — no umbrellas, no vendors, just natural beach.
+Manatee Beach is the most accessible with parking, restrooms, and a café.
 Coquina Beach on the southern end is broader and popular with families.

 Siesta Key Beaches

 Siesta Key's fame rests on its unique sand: 99% pure quartz crystal that literally stays cool under your feet on the hottest days.
-It's been voted the #1 beach in America multiple times by TripAdvisor and Dr. Beach.
+It's been voted the #1 beach in America multiple times by TripAdvisor, and Dr. Beach (Stephen Leatherman) has ranked it in his top 10 repeatedly.

 The main beach is broader and more developed with volley ball courts, a snack bar, and restrooms.
 Point of Rocks on Crescent Beach offers excellent snorkeling, and Turtle Beach on the south end is quieter with a boat launch.